utshomax/postman-docs/src/pages/docs/introduction/overview.md

 ## Monitoring your API

 Postman Monitors give you continuous visibility into the health and performance of your APIs.
 Monitors enable you to run API test scripts, chain together multiple requests, and validate critical API flows.
-A Monitor runs a series of requests from the Postman cloud on a schedule you set.
-To learn more about using Monitors, see [monitoring your APIs](/docs/monitoring-your-api/intro-monitors/).
+A monitor runs a series of requests from the Postman cloud on a schedule you set.
+To learn more about using monitors, see [Monitoring your APIs](/docs/monitoring-your-api/intro-monitors/).

 ## API Governance and API Security

 API governance is the practice of defining and applying development rules that promote consistent API behaviors across your organization's API landscape.
-And a robust API security posture means that your organization has development rules that promote security-first API behaviors.
+A robust API security posture means that your organization has development rules that promote security-first API behaviors.
 The Postman API Governance and Postman API Security features can identify inconsistencies or weaknesses in your APIs, then recommend possible fixes or improvements.

 To learn more about Postman's API Governance and API Security features, see [API Governance and API Security in Postman](/docs/api-governance/api-governance-overview/).